 - Furniture swells; legs can split.

 - Pressed custom wood swells.

 - The bacterial odor becomes apparent.

 2 – 7 Days Flood Secondary Damages

-- Mould growth will, probably, will appear, finally, a “musty” odor smell.
+- Mold growth will, probably, will appear, finally, a “musty” odor smell.

 - Metal surfaces begin to rust.